 “When you are choosing a breast pump, you have to consider your nipple size.
 Nipple tunnels for breast pumps come in different sizes.
 Consider how well your nipples fit into the nipple tunnel and how it is pulled into during pumping.”

 A poor latch or incorrect positioning are the most common causes of sore nipples.
 Experiencing sore nipples takes away the joy of breastfeeding and makes it a painful process.

-Sister Lilian shared that, “Some mummies are afraid that their babies are unable to breathe while breastfeeding.
-So they gently try to press their breasts behind for fear that the nose is blocked.
+“Some mummies are afraid that their babies are unable to breathe while breastfeeding.
+So they gently try to press their breasts behind for fear that the nose is blocked,” shared Sister Lilian.

-“Please remember that, as long as the chin of the baby is touching the breast, there is a hairline breathing space.
-If baby cannot breathe, baby won’t be able to suck.
+Remember, as long as the chin of the baby is touching the breast, there is a hairline breathing space.
+If the baby cannot breathe, he won’t be able to suck.

-A natural remedy for sore nipples is to pat a few drops of breast milk onto the affected nipple before and after nursing, and allowing them to air dry.
+A natural remedy for sore nipples is to pat a few drops of breast milk onto the affected nipple before and after nursing and allow them to air dry.
 Breast milk, because of its antimicrobial properties, promotes healing.

 4. Poor Diet